 Measuring Weight in the Kitchen

-When using a kitchen scale, you often will weigh a vessel that you will put the ingredients in and zero the scale so its weight is not included.
-Then you can place your ingredient in the vessel, such as a cup, and the scale will show the net weight.
-This ensures that the pan of the scale isn't contaminated with your ingredients.
+When using a kitchen scale, it's common practice to weigh a vessel that you will put the ingredients in, then "zero" the scale so its weight is not included.
+Then you can place your ingredient in the vessel, such as a cup, and the scale will show the net weight on the ingredient only.

-It is important to note that weight ounces are not the same as volume ounces.
-Dry ingredients like beans, flour, and sugar are often measured in weight ounces while liquids and other wet ingredients are usually measured in volume or fluid ounces.
+It is important to remember that the term "ounce" is used both as a unit of weight measurement as well as a unit of volume.
+Dry ingredients such as beans, flour, and sugar are often measured in weight ounces, while liquids and other wet ingredients are often measured in volume or fluid ounces.